42-AH/mockfish/README.md

 This engine calculates every possible combination of moves up to a certain depth, and assignes each ending a score.
 The higher the score (or lower, if it is the minimizer,) the better the move.

 # MOVEMENT
 Type the square your moving from, and the square your moving to.
-No spaces.
 Examples:
 e2e4
 g1f3